-B. All bags, boxes, or other containers for infectious waste shall be clearly identified as containing infectious waste, and if known, the type of infectious waste.
+B. All bags, boxes, or other containers for contaminated waste shall be clearly identified as containing contaminated waste and, if known, the type of contaminated waste.

-SECTION 18.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6504 of Title 63, unless there is created a duplication in numbering, reads as follows:
+SECTION 15.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6502 of Title 63, unless there is created a duplication in numbering, reads as follows:

-A. The public health authority may exercise, for such period as the state of public health emergency exists, the following powers regarding the safe disposal of human remains:
+A. The public health authority may exercise, for such period as the state of catastrophic health emergency exists, the following powers regarding the safe disposal of human remains:

-To adopt and enforce measures to provide for the safe disposal of human remains as may be reasonable and necessary to respond to the public health emergency.
+1. To adopt and enforce measures to provide for the safe disposal of human remains as may be reasonable and necessary to respond to the catastrophic health emergency.
 Such measures may include, but are not limited to, the embalming, burial, cremation, interment, disinterment, transportation, and disposal of human remains;